anp/nau-bb-learn-reporting/README.md

 ###Setup

+*This is in the process of changing while this tool is being migrated from Java to Python.*

 1. Acquire ojdbc7.jar from Oracle, and put it in `libs/`.
 2. Run the tool with the necessary configuration on the command line.